Groiznyi-Studio/PyOxyDownloader/README.md

 4)Ready!!!

 # How to use(Desktop App)
-1)Run .exe and select the path where to save the file(Button 'Select')
+1)Run .exe(Desktop App/Release) and select the path where to save the file(Button 'Select')

 2)Enter the link oxy.cloud in the Url Oxy.Cloud field and click the button 'Download'